 AAPM&R aims to be a leader in the implementation of the strategies and efforts related to opioids and pain management.
 Your Academy established a Pain Management and Opioid Task Force that is working to compose a comprehensive response to the physiatrist’s role in pain management and controlling opioid prescribing.
-The Academy is an active partner for national initiatives such as the AMA Task Force to Reduce Opioid Abuse, the National Pain Management Strategy, and the Multi-society Pain Workgroup (MPW).
-The Academy also actively monitors state legislation concerning opioid prescribing and pain management.
+The Academy is an active partner on national initiatives and actively monitors state legislation concerning opioid prescribing and pain management.

 Combating the Opioid Crisis

-The Academy is an active partner on the American Medical Association’s Opioid Task Force.
-Learn more about how AAPM&R, along with the Task Force, is addressing America’s opioid crisis:
+The Academy is an active partner in helping the AMA end the epidemic through participation on the Opioid Task Force, the Pain Care Task Force, and the Cannabis Task Force.
+Learn more about how AAPM&R, along with the Task Forces, are addressing America’s opioid crisis:

 AAPM&R also offers extensive, complimentary physician education on proper opioid prescribing.
 Learn more about the REMS Playbook for Opioid Prescribing and Update in Opioid Management SAE-P.